National Day Of Mourning In Russia After Concert Hall Massacre

 "The whole country is in mourning with those who lost their loved ones in this inhumane tragedy," public television channel Russia 24 said on Sunday morning.

-Putin, in his only public remarks on the attack, made no reference to IS's claims of responsibility.
+Putin, in his only public remarks on the attack, made no reference to Daesh claims of responsibility.

 At least 133 people were killed when camouflaged gunmen stormed the Crocus City Hall, in Moscow's northern suburb of Krasnogorsk, and then set fire to the building on Friday evening.